matrix-org/sytest/DEVELOP.rst

 with a reason beginning with the special string ``SKIP``, then any tests which require it are instead skipped.
-This can be used to differentiate between tests which we were unable to run due to constraints when setting up the test environment, as opposeed to those where setup steps that should have succeeded did not.
+This can be used to differentiate between tests which we were unable to run due to constraints when setting up the test environment, as opposed to those where setup steps that should have succeeded did not.

 The intented use for fixtures is that test files will provide wrapper functions